pleszkowicz/web3-wallet-connect/README.md

-# Web3 Wallet Connect
+# Web3 Wallet Connect for portfolio purposes

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-It connects with injected web3 wallet from the browser and allows to:

-- switch networks (chains)
+This project heavily utilizes [wagmi](https://wagmi.sh/react/getting-started) to interact with the **wallet**, **chains** and **smart-contracts**.
+The purpose of this project is to develop skills in **EVM** world.

+When it comes to functionalities, it allows to:

-- read balance
+- read current balance
+- switch network
 - send transaction
+- create NFT on localhost hardhat network (requires [hardhat-smart-contract](https://github.com/pleszkowicz/hardhat-smart-contract) to clone and run locally)

+Supported networks:

+- mainnet
+- sepolia
+- localhost hardhat network (transaction history not available due to)

 ## Getting Started